Brenda Hale, Baroness Hale of Richmond: Judicial career

 Lady Hale was appointed a recorder (a part-time circuit judge) in 1989, and in 1994 became a judge in the Family Division of the High Court of Justice (styled The Honourable Mrs Justice Hale).
 Upon her appointment, as is convention, she was appointed a Dame Commander of the Order of the British Empire (DBE).
 In 1999, Lady Hale followed Dame Elizabeth Butler-Sloss to become only the second woman to be appointed to the Court of Appeal (styled thereafter The Right Honourable Lady Justice Hale), entering the Privy Council at the same time.

 On 12 January 2004, she was appointed the first female Lord of Appeal in Ordinary and was created a life peer as Baroness Hale of Richmond, of Easby in the County of North Yorkshire.
 She sat in the House of Lords as a Crossbencher.

 In June 2013, she was appointed Deputy President of the Supreme Court of the United Kingdom to succeed Lord Hope of Craighead.
 In July 2017, she was appointed to be the next President of the Supreme Court, succeeding Lord Neuberger of Abbotsbury.
 She took office in September 2017.

 In December 2018, during an interview to mark the centenary of the Sex Disqualification (Removal) Act 1919, Lady Hale argued that the judiciary needed to become more diverse so that the public have greater confidence in judges.
 Hale called for a more balanced gender representation on the UK's highest court and swifter progress promoting those from minority ethnic backgrounds and with "less privileged lives".
 However, Lady Hale objected to the idea of positive discrimination because "no one wants to feel they have got the job in any way other than on their own merits".

 In September 2019, Prime Minister Boris Johnson prorogued Parliament over Brexit.
-As President of the Supreme Court of the United Kingdom, Lady Hale along with all 11 other Justices of the Supreme Court, unanimously found that Johnson's prorogation was unlawful, terminating the suspension of Parliament.
+As President of the Supreme Court of the United Kingdom, Lady Hale along with ten other Justices of the Supreme Court sitting as an enlarged panel, unanimously found that Johnson's prorogation was unlawful, terminating the suspension of Parliament.
 Hale described the ruling as "a source of, not pride, but satisfaction."
 In 2020, reaching the mandatory retirement age, Lady Hale retired from the court.